1. Overview

 The plugin is fully tested against the above versions to ensure compatibility.
 View the source of the functional tests for more details.

-Gradle’s configuration cache is supported when using Gradle 6.6 or later.
+Gradle’s configuration cache is supported.

-All examples are written for and are tested for Gradle 7.4.2.
+All examples are written for and are tested for Gradle 8.7.
 Depending on your Gradle version, you may need to adapt the example to a syntax that is compatible with your Gradle version. |

 2. Plugin Configuration

-2.1.
+2.2.
 Dependency Configuration

 The plugin creates a configuration named cxfCodegen